arpieb/domseg/README.md

 ## Server

-The code for the **HEAServer** that provides a backend for the extension client lives under the `server` folder.
+The code for the **DOMSegServer** that provides a backend for the extension client lives under the `domsegserver` folder.
 The README there provides documentation specific to that codebase.